zincsearch/zincsearch/README.md

 # Releases

-ZincSearch currently has most of its API contrcts frozen.
+ZincSearch currently has most of its API contracts frozen.
 It's data format may still experience changes as we improve things.
 Currently ZincSearch is in beta.
 Data format should become highly stable when we move to GA (version 1).

 # How to develop and contribute to Zinc